austinthecoder/pinger/README.md

 ## Notes

-Although Pinger is at a fairly stable version, it is very much a work-in-progress application.
-Contributions are very welcome.
+Although Pinger is pretty stable, it's very much a work-in-progress.
+Contributions are welcome.